x6-coid/x6-coid.github.io/README.md

 ## License

-Copyright Sen Li, 2023.
+Copyright Yixin Huang, 2025.
 Licensed under an MIT license.
 You can copy and mess with this template.